vinceimbat/vinceimbat/content/be the gateway blank.md

 >Being a gateway is about ensuring your work truly connects with others in the most meaningful way possible

+Stop thinking about art works as objects, and start thinking about them as triggers for experiences.

+When you build your gateway and walk someone through it, you are creating a fulfilling experience that provides long-term value.

+change one person’s life with your creative work right now by crafting meaningful experiences.

 # Public milestones are deceptive

 object